DSLituiev/lab-keras-r/running-docker-containers.md

 # Introduction
-To train neural networks in R, we need to install a large amount of packages and software, including Keras, TensorFlow, Python, etc. To make setup easier, we have pre-installed these packages and software in a **Docker container**.
+To train neural networks, we need to install a large amount of packages and software, including Keras, TensorFlow, etc. To make setup easier, we have pre-installed these packages and software in a **Docker container**.

 Containers are encapsulated virtual machines that can be run locally (i.e. on your laptop) or remotely (using cloud services or another machine such as UCSF's Wynton cluster).

-When working with deep learning, in order to speed up computation it is useful to run jobs on machines that have graphics processing units (GPUs), which most laptops don't have.

-So, Docker containers also allow you to easily switch between running jobs locally and remotely without having to reinstall the packages and software needed everytime you switch machines.
+Training neural nets is faster on machines with graphic processing units (GPUs), which most laptops don't have.
+Another advantage of Docker containers is that they allow you to easily switch between different machines without reinstalling packages everytime.

-Below we provide instructions to **run Docker containers both locally and in the cloud using GPU compute instances**.
+We will be training neural networks in Docker containers **both locally on your laptop and in the cloud using GPU compute instances**; for the purpose of this class, we have obtained some free cloud services credits from Neuromation.
+After this class, you may want to look into UCSF's Wynton cluster, GPU compute instances from Google Cloud or Amazon Web Services, etc.

 ### Glossary:
 - image -- a snapshot of a container that can be stored, transferred, reused.
 - [container](https://en.wikipedia.org/wiki/OS-level_virtualisation) -- a running instance of an image; an encaspulated computing environment

-## Part 1: Running docker images locally
+## Part 1: Training neural networks locally
 ### [SETUP] Sign up and download Docker desktop software:
 To be able to run Docker containers locally, you need to install Docker software on your computer.
 Go to [Docker's website](https://www.docker.com/get-started), scroll down and click on the white-on-blue text on the right side 'Download Docker and Take a Tutorial', then follow the instructions to download Docker Desktop software.